-The track will be in the Abbotsbury Precinct of the Western Sydney Parklands.
-It will connect to the Parklands’ network of more than 60km of tracks and trails spanning the 27km length of the Parklands between Quakers Hill in the north and Leppington in the south.
+The track will be in the Abbotsbury Precinct of Western Sydney Parklands.
+It will connect Calmsley Hill City Farm with Plough and Harrow East via the Dairy.
+It will connect to the Parklands’ network of more than 60km of tracks and trails which span the entire 27km length of the Parklands between Quakers Hill in the north and Leppington in the south.

 You can access the new track from Plough and Harrow, Calmsley Hill City Farm, Lizard Log and The Dairy.

 The population of Greater Sydney is projected to grow to 8 million by 2056, with almost half of the new population to reside west of Parramatta.
 The Parklands will provide room to move for the growing communities and offer open space, recreation and community facilities.

 The Western Sydney Parklands Plan of Management 2030 outlines the strategic goals and objectives to ensure this vision is achieved.
 This includes improving connectivity within the Parklands and to adjacent residential areas.
 In 2019-2020, Greater Sydney Parklands undertook a strategic master planning exercise for the Parklands tracks and trails network.
 We found that the new track would provide a key missing link in the Parklands’ broader track network by giving walkers and cyclists a direct connection between Plough and Harrow and Lizard Log.